BYO-UPM/CT-COVID/README.md

 ---

 **Keywords:** Pneumonia | COVID-19 | Lung Lesion Localization | CT Scan | Explainable AI | Bayesian Deep Learning | Object Detection | Decision Support System

 ---

-*For further details, implementation, and visualizations, read the full preprint and explore the code and notebooks provided in this repository.*

----